Head of Strategic Partnering and US Consulting and Operations

 Meet the Expert

-Wilfred Gilich, Vice President and Head of US Operations, Insife
+Wilfred Gilich, Head of Strategic Partnering and US Consulting and Operations, Insife

 “We are witnessing a huge shift in the adoption of technology and automation in the Pharma industry, significantly changing the way Clinical and Pharmacovigilance functions are organized, managed and run.”